niravtadvaiya/django-poll/README.md

 DATABASEPASSWORD = <your-db-password>
 DATABASEHOST= <your-db-host>
 ```
-* Set up GitHub deployment
-    1. Click on Deployment Options
-    2. Choose GitHub
-    3. Select the forked repo
-    4. Click on Deployment Options again and wait for it to complete

-* Open the KUDU debug console for your web app ( URL format is https://sitename.scm.azurewebsites.net).Run the following command
+* Open the KUDU debug console for your web app ( URL format is https://sitename.scm.azurewebsites.net).Run the following DJANGO migrate command to sync the models in this app with your database.

 ```
 D:\home>CD d:\home\site\wwwroot
 D:\home\site\wwwroot>env\Scripts\python.exe manage.py migrate
 ```

 * Browse the site .
 You can access the django administration site with these credentials
 ```
 User: djadmin